FemaleCartman/P2---Rock-Paper-Scissors-Lizard-Spock/README.md

 <img
   src="rockpaperscissors\images\readmeimages\resposivewebpage.webp"
-  alt="Screenshot of how the program looks" style="display: inline-block; margin: 0 auto; max-width: 600px">>
+  alt="Screenshot of how the program looks">
 <img
   src="rockpaperscissors\images\readmeimages\responsiveLM.webp"
-  alt="Screenshot of how the program looks in light mode" style="display: inline-block; margin: 0 auto; max-width: 600px">>
+  alt="Screenshot of how the program looks in light mode">

 Access it live [here](https://github.com/FemaleCartman/P2---Rock-Paper-Scissors-Lizard-Spock)
 ## Table of Contents